Language-Research-Technology/ldac-profile/profile/profile.md

 resources and gives guidance on how to structure language data collections both at the RO-Crate package level and in a repository containing multiple packages.

-This profile assumes that the principles and standards set out in the Arkisto platform, or similar compatible approaches, are being used.
+This profile assumes that the principles and standards set out in the [PILARS protocols](http://w3id.org/ldac/pilars), or similar compatible approaches, are being used.

 The core metadata vocabularies for this profile are: